CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 ## The `Others` Category
 Sometimes you might only be interested in showing some categories, instead of all of them.
 CARTO VL lets you specify the categories you want, and bucket the rest into an "Other" category.
 "Other" is also helpful if you have some null values in your data.

-Let's use the election data again.
+Let's use the election data again to illustrate this.
 Change your map object's zoom and center, change your source, and apply the style we used previously:

 ```javascript
 const map = new mapboxgl.Map({